SEARCH WITH THE PROGRAM FINDER

 Contact the API office regarding any missing price information.

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Limerick programs.
-All excursions are subject to change.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Limerick programs.
+API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 Built in 1425, the Bunratty Castle and the surrounding Folk Park grounds shine a light on the daily lives of its 15th- and 16th-century inhabitants.
 In the 1640s the castle and grounds were abandoned and left to ruin for centuries.
 However, in the 1950s the process of restoring it to its former grandeur began.
 Open to the public, it is a labyrinth of staircases and rooms that one can wander and explore while imagining a life long ago.
 Bunratty Folk Park recreates rural and urban life in 19th-century Victorian Ireland.
 There is an extensive array of vernacular buildings; indicative of all of the social strata from the poorest one roomed dwelling to Bunratty House, a fine example of a Georgian residence for the gentry.